aygalic/handbook/docs/research/1_hallucination_classification/index.md

 #### Internal states

+Leveraging LLM's internal states such as the entropy of a given token or the perplexity of a sentence to infer on the hallucination state.

 Example of an end to end implementation :  [*A Stitch in Time Saves Nine*: Detecting and Mitigating Hallucinations of LLMs by Validating Low-Confidence Generation](https://arxiv.org/abs/2307.03987)